oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - Be sure to write down the database connection name you have just found, you will need it later

+## 10. Setting up your Development VM.

+- Use your VNC client to access gthe

 ## End of the setup